Iowa State Ronald E. McNair Scholarship

 Iowa State University is included on the national list of colleges and universities that offer McNair application fee waivers.
 Eligible students need only check (✓) "yes" to the question, "Are you a McNair Scholar?" on the application.
 Graduate College staff will verify McNair program participation.

 You cannot apply for the McNair Scholarship as a student.
-You must be nominated by the director of graduate education (DOGE) of your department or program and meet the following eligibility criteria:
+You must be nominated by the director of graduate education (DOGE) of your program and meet the following eligibility criteria:

 - Documented participation in a McNair program proven by having checked the McNair box on the application and a confirmation document on file from the student’s home McNair program.

-- New student entering fall, spring, or summer into a masters or doctoral program.
+- New student entering fall semester to a masters or doctoral degree program.
 Currently enrolled students are ineligible.

 - Approved nominations will receive one-time scholarships of $3,000 (master's students) or $6,000 (doctoral students).